-Morning Half Day from 52.00 per personBook this tourCheck Availability
+Morning Half Day 60.00 per personBook this tourCheck Availability

 This half day tour will take you around the Coniston and Langdales area, full of history and heart stopping scenery in just one morning.
 This is one of our most popular tours and gets fully booked quickly so please book your seats early as we have limited places and dates available.

 Your morning starts with a scenic drive through typical Lakeland countryside to "one of the most beautiful places in the Lake District", Tarn Hows.
 You would never guess that the scene before you is a man-made, stunning beauty spot.
 In Victorian times, a beck was dammed, creating the tarn you see today, while the Hows are the surrounding small, wooded hills.
 In 1929, Beatrix Potter bought this area as part of the vast Monk Coniston Estate and later left it all to the National Trust so that the farms and breathtaking countryside were preserved.
 You will have an opportunity to stop here and admire the view looking over to the Coniston hills and Langdale Pikes, which form the backdrop to this spectacular corner of the Lake District.

 As we descend back down from the Tarn, the surrounding countryside opens up before us, dropping away from the road down the rolling hills towards the Yewdale Valley.
 Plunging into a wooded, mossy dell, we emerge back onto the main road at Monk Coniston sitting on the northern tip of Coniston Water.
 Pausing here, at the very edge of the lake for you to soak up the atmosphere and tranquillity, we then meander along the shore, climbing up to beautiful Brantwood, the former home of John Ruskin, the leading English art critic of the Victorian era, as well as an art patron, draughtsman, watercolourist, a prominent social thinker and philanthropist.